 You save up money before the sabbatical period and use it to finance your time away from work.
 Keep in mind that you should also think about your financials for after the sabbatical if you decide to not return back to your employer.

 While working during your sabbatical can be a good solution for everyone who is interested in exploring new career paths, keep in mind that it might become a burden.
 If your main objective is to de-stress, getting another stressful job won’t do you any good.
 Also, check with your employer if you can work elsewhere during the leave period.
+Find here the 7 best websites to find remote jobs.

 Things to consider before taking a sabbatical